Anirban-Majumder/Voice_Assistant/README.md

 python main.py
 ```

-That's All!!!
+That's All !!!

 ## 🤝 Contributing

 Any kind of positive contribution is welcome!
 Please help to grow by contributing to the project.

 If you wish to contribute, you can work on any feature or bugs.
-After adding your code, please send us a Pull Request.
+After adding your code, please send a Pull Request.

-> Please read [`CONTRIBUTING`](CONTRIBUTING.md) for details on our [`CODE OF CONDUCT`](CODE_OF_CONDUCT.md), and the process for submitting pull requests to us.
+> Please read [`CONTRIBUTING`](CONTRIBUTING.md) for details on [`CODE OF CONDUCT`](CODE_OF_CONDUCT.md), and the process for submitting pull requests .

 ## ℹ️ Software Information